jsnbly/milestone3/README.md

 - Search Box
 - The user can search for any word, phrase or tag that might link to a recipe and will display the result when the
 - search button is pushed or no results found if there is nothing in the database.

+- Recipe Page
+- Lists all Recipes on the site, User can Click into individual recipes to see full instructions of how to prepare.

+- Shop Page
+- Generic Landing page for a pretend shop that the Site owner can fill with their own information regarding
+- Products for Sale.

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.